Chart Color Schemes

 Cranbourne East is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In Cranbourne East, as per the latest Census, 88.6% of dwellings were houses while 11.4% consisted of other types such as semi-detached units and apartments.
-This is in contrast to Melbourne metro's figures which showed 67.9% houses and 32.1% other dwellings.
-Home ownership in Cranbourne East stood at 16.0%, with mortgaged dwellings at 59.4% and rented ones at 24.6%.
-The median monthly mortgage repayment was $2,000, matching Melbourne metro's average.
-However, the median weekly rent figure was higher at $400 compared to Melbourne metro's $390.
-Nationally, Cranbourne East's mortgage repayments were higher than the Australian average of $1,863 and rents exceeded the national figure of $375.
+Dwelling structure in Cranbourne East, as evaluated at the latest Census, comprised 88.6% houses and 11.4% other dwellings.
+In comparison, Melbourne metro had 67.9% houses and 32.1% other dwellings.
+Home ownership in Cranbourne East was 16.0%, with dwellings either mortgaged (59.4%) or rented (24.6%).
+The median monthly mortgage repayment in the area was $2,000, aligning with Melbourne metro's average.
+The median weekly rent figure was $400, compared to Melbourne metro's $390.
+Nationally, Cranbourne East's mortgage repayments were higher at $2,000 against Australia's average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing